zeek/zeek/doc/quickstart/index.rst

 is whenever the notice type is an SSH login and the responding host stored inside the ``Info`` record's connection field is in the set of watched servers.

-.. note:: record field member access is done with the '$' character instead of a '.' as might be expected from other languages, in order to avoid ambiguity with the builtin address type's use of '.' in IPv4 dotted decimal representations.
+.. note:: Record field member access is done with the '$' character instead of a '.' as might be expected from other languages, in order to avoid ambiguity with the built-in address type's use of '.' in IPv4 dotted decimal representations.

 Remember, to finalize that configuration change perform the ``check``,